This page tells you about the biological therapy drug bevacizumab (Avastin) and its possible side effects. There are sections about

 This drug may have a harmful effect on a baby developing in the womb.
 It is important not to become pregnant or father a child if you are having this drug and for 6 months after treatment.
 Talk about reliable contraception with your doctor or nurse before having the treatment.

-Breastfeeding is not advisable during this treatment and for 6 months afterwards because the drug may come through in the breast milk.
+Don't breastfeed during this treatment and for 6 months afterwards because the drug may come through in the breast milk.

 You should not have immunisations with live vaccines while you are having this treatment or for at least 6 months afterwards.
 In the UK, these include rubella, mumps, measles (usually given together as MMR), BCG, yellow fever and Zostavax (shingles vaccine).